aeskildsen/rpi-webhooks/readme.md

 A very simple Flask-based API that allows the user to execute commands and scripts on a Raspberry Pi (or other Linux box) by making a web request to the device.

-**This project was developed as a small utility for easily executing commands like reboot and shutdown on headless Raspberry Pi computers.
+**Warning: This project was developed as a small utility for easily executing commands like reboot and shutdown on headless Raspberry Pi computers.
 It has not been tested extensively.
 Allowing network users to execute commands on a computer obviously represents a security concern.
 To sum up: Use this at your own risk!**

 ## First setup